 Orange County's aviation history is deeply rooted in general aviation (private, non-commercial) operations.
 From 1923, the year aviation pioneer Eddie Martin founded the airfield that ultimately became John Wayne Airport, until 1939, the Airport operated as a privately owned general aviation facility.

-Today, John Wayne Airport is the home base for approximately 450 private general aviation aircraft.
+Today, John Wayne Airport is the home base for more than 500 private general aviation aircraft.
 These aircraft run the gamut from vintage biplanes and helicopters to sleek corporate jets.
 There are more than 380 County tiedown spaces for general aviation at John Wayne Airport.
 Additional tiedown spaces are provided by fixed base operators (FBOs).

 We offer the following information to our general aviation community: